jonasAthiele/predicting_human_cognition/README.md

 # Predicting Human Cognition

 ## 1. Scope
 The repository contains scripts for the analyses used in the paper **"Can machine learning-based predictive modelling improve our understanding of human cognition?"** coauthored by Jonas A. Thiele, Joshua Faskowitz, Olaf Sporns, and Kirsten Hilger.
-Herein, intelligence is predicted from functional brain connectivity of different selections of brain links.
+Herein, intelligence is predicted from functional brain connectivity with different selections of brain links.
 If you have questions or trouble with the scripts, feel free to contact me: jonas.thiele@uni-wuerzburg.de
 ## 2. Data
-We used data provided by the Human Connectome project HCP (1), funded by the National Institute of Health for our main sample analysis.
-Data from The Amsterdam Open MRI Collection (2) were used for the replication analyses (PIOP1 and PIOP2 sample).
+We used data provided by the Human Connectome Project HCP (1), funded by the National Institute of Health for our main sample analysis.
+Data from the Amsterdam Open MRI Collection (2) were used for the replication analyses (PIOP1 and PIOP2 sample).
 All data used in the current study can be accessed online under: https://www.humanconnectome.org/study/hcp-young-adult (HCP), https://doi.org/10.18112/openneuro.ds002785.v2.0.0 (AOMIC-PIOP1), and https://doi.org/10.18112/openneuro.ds002790.v2.0.0 (AOMIC-PIOP2).
 ## 3. Preprocessing
 We used the minimally preprocessed HCP fMRI data (3) and implemented further preprocessing comprising a nuisance regression strategy with 24 head motion parameters, eight mean signals from white matter and cerebrospinal fluid, and four global signals (4).
 For task data, basis-set task regressors (5) were used with the nuisance regressors to remove mean task-evoked activations.
 Code for the further preprocessing steps is available here: https://github.com/faskowit/app-fmri-2-mat.
-For the replication, the data of The Amsterdam Open MRI Collection was downloaded in the minimal preprocessed (using fMRIPrep version 1.4.1, ref.
+For the replication, the data of the Amsterdam Open MRI Collection was downloaded in the minimal preprocessed (using fMRIPrep version 1.4.1, ref.
 6) form and all further preprocessing followed the same regression steps as specified for the main sample.
-For all data, timeseries of neural activation were extracted from 100 nodes covering the entire cortex (7) that were assigned to the Yeo 7 canonical systems (8).
+For all data, timeseries of neural activation were extracted from 100 nodes covering the entire cortex (7) that were assigned to the seven Yeo canonical systems (8).
 ## 4. Structure and script description
 ### Preparation
 `preparation`